astropy/astropy/docs/install.rst

 You will need a compiler suite and the development headers for Python and Numpy in order to build Astropy.
-On Linux, using the package manager for your distribution will usually be the easiest route, while on MacOS X you will likely need to install XCode (see note below).
+On Linux, using the package manager for your distribution will usually be the easiest route, while on MacOS X you will need the XCode command line tools.

 The `instructions for building Numpy from source
 <http://docs.scipy.org/doc/numpy/user/install.html>`_ are also a good